-Category #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+Category #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics nor qualified as sustainable investments.

-The #1 Aligned with E/S characteristics category includes:
+Category #1 Aligned with E/S characteristics includes :

-- the #1A Sustainable sub-category covering sustainable investments with environmental or social objectives. - o the #1B Other E/S characteristics sub-category covering investments aligned with environmental or social characteristics that are not considered sustainable.
+- the #1A Sustainable sub-category covering sustainable investments with environmental or social objectives; - sub-category # 1B Other E/S characteristics covering investments aligned with environmental or social characteristics that are not considered sustainable.

-Asset allocation describes the proportion of investments in specific assets.
+Asset allocation describes the share of investments in specific assets.

-Activities aligned with the taxonomy are expressed as a percentage:
+Activities aligned with the Taxonomy are expressed as a percentage:

+o of revenue

-- turnover to reflect the share of income from the green activities of the companies in the portfolio;
+to reflect the share of revenue from the green activities of the investee companies;

-- capital expenditure

-(CapEx) to demonstrate the

-green investments made

-by the companies in the

-portfolio, i.e. for a

-transition to a green
+of capital expenditure (CapEx) to show the green investments made by investee companies, for example, for a transition to a green economy;

-economy;

-- operating expenses (OpEx) to reflect the green operating activities of the companies in the portfolio.
+of operating expenses (OpEx) to reflect the green operating activities of the investee companies.